Admissions / Korean Language Course

 Korean Language Course Program

-The Korean Language & Culture Program (KLCP) was first developed by SNU's Language Education Institute in 1969 to provide intensive Korean language training to foreign students admitted to Korean universities and to others interested in learning about Korean language and culture.
+The Korean Language & Culture Program (KLCP) was first developed in 1969 by SNU's Language Education Institute to provide intensive Korean language training to foreign students admitted to Korean universities and to others interested in learning about Korean language and culture.
 Since then, over 28,000 students from more than 90 countries have graduated from the KLCP, and the program has grown to annually enroll about 3,000 students.
 Many graduates go on to serve the public and private sectors by engaging in work related to Korea or the Korean language.

 For more information, please visit the Korean Language Education Center website.